Mu'in al-Din Chishti: Early life

-From Persia, whose ancestors were Arab Sayyid's who settled there, Muʿīn al-Dīn Chishtī was born in 1143 in Sistan.
-He was sixteen years old when his father, Sayyid G̲h̲iyāt̲h̲ al-Dīn (d. c.
+Born into a Sunni Perso-Arabic background, Muʿīn al-Dīn Chishtī was born in 1143 in Sistan.
+He was sixteen years old when his father, G̲h̲iyāt̲h̲ al-Dīn (d. c.
 1155), died, leaving his grinding mill and orchard to his son.

+The family line & hagiographers claim that he was of Husaynid origin descending from the Twelver Shi'ite Imam Musa al-Kazim, sources differing on his specific line of descent.
+Majority of the sources place six to seven generations between Musa al-Kazim and Chishti, this would be a biological impossibility as it would mean each generation would have an average fathering age of fifty years.
+Nevertheless, hagiographical sources differ on his specific line of descent from al-Kazim, some state him to descended from a son named Idris, some say he is instead descended from Ibrahim ibn Imam Musa Al-Kazim.
+Another source published by Ajmer Sharif claims an eleven generation gap between al-Kazim and Chishti, however traces it to Ibrahim ibn Musa al-Kazim through a son named Ahmad, who has record of going to Marand, Iran and having children there according to Al-Majdi.

 Despite planning to continue his father's business, he developed mystic tendencies in his personal piety and soon entered a life of destitute itineracy.
 He enrolled at the seminaries of Bukhara and Samarkand, and (probably) visited the shrines of Muhammad al-Bukhari (d.
 870) and Abu Mansur al-Maturidi (d.
 944), two widely venerated figures in the Islamic world.

 While traveling to Iran, in the district of Nishapur, he came across the Sunni mystic Ḵh̲wāj̲a ʿUt̲h̲mān, who initiated him.
 Accompanying his spiritual guide for over twenty years on the latter's journeys from region to region, Muʿīn al-Dīn also continued his own independent spiritual travels during the time period.
 It was on his independent wanderings that Muʿīn al-Dīn encountered many of the most notable Sunni mystics of the era, including Abdul-Qadir Gilani (d.
 1166) and Najmuddin Kubra (d.
 1221), as well as Naj̲īb al-Dīn ʿAbd al-Ḳāhir Suhrawardī, Abū Saʿīd Tabrīzī, and ʿAbd al-Waḥid G̲h̲aznawī (all d. c.
 1230), all of whom were destined to become some of the most highly venerated saints in the Sunni tradition.